 and, like russell, not all of baker's minor league stats make the back

-unlike russell, however, baker will return to this evolution series in a few 'years'
+unlike russell, however, baker will return to this evolution series in a few 'years'on to terry forster

 forster finished his big league career with the al west champion angels in 1986, but continued to pitch in 1987 after signing a free agent deal with the twins in june of that year. unfortunately, forster never got the call from aaa, and so the 1987 card serves as his final tribute. here are his career totals